davidben/tls-trust-expressions/explainer.md

 A single subscriber may need to interoperate with relying parties that trust different sets of CAs.
 TLS 1.3 defines the [`certificate_authorities` extension](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4) to accommodate this.
 It allows the subscriber to provision multiple certificates and select the one that will allow the relying party to accept its TLS key.
 This is analogous to parameter negotiation elsewhere in TLS.

 However, `certificate_authorities`'s size is impractical for some applications.
 Existing PKIs may have many CAs, and existing CAs may have long X.509 names.
-As of August 2023, the Mozilla CA Certificate Program {{MOZILLA-ROOTS}} contained 144 CAs, with an average name length of around 100 bytes.
+As of August 2023, the [Mozilla CA Certificate Program](https://wiki.mozilla.org/CA/Included_Certificates) contained 144 CAs, with an average name length of around 100 bytes.
 Such TLS deployments often do not use trust anchor negotiation at all.

 Without a negotiation mechanism, the subscriber must obtain a single certificate that simultaneously satisfies all relying parties.
 This is challenging when relying parties are diverse.
 PKI transitions, including those necessary for user security, naturally lead to relying party diversity, so the result is that service availability conflicts with security and overall PKI evolution: